apache/spark/docs/index.rst

 Principles
 ----------

-- **Dynamic:** Airflow pipelines are configuration as code (Python), allowing for dynamic pipeline generation.
+- **Dynamic**:  Airflow pipelines are configuration as code (Python), allowing for dynamic pipeline generation.
 This allows for writting code that instantiate pipelines dynamically.
-- **Extensible:** easily define your own operators, executors and extend the library so that it fits the level of abstraction that suits your environment.
+- **Extensible**:  easily define your own operators, executors and extend the library so that it fits the level of abstraction that suits your environment.
-- **Elegant:** Airflow pipelines are lean and explicit.
+- **Elegant**:  Airflow pipelines are lean and explicit.
 Parameterizing your scripts is built in the core of Airflow using powerful **Jinja** templating engine.
-- **Scalable:** Airflow has a modular architecture and uses a message queue to talk to orchestrate an arbitrary number of workers.
+- **Scalable**:  Airflow has a modular architecture and uses a message queue to talk to orchestrate an arbitrary number of workers.
 Airflow is ready to scale to infinity.

 Content
 -------